Shaw Clifton: Views and politics

 During his years in office, Clifton was interested in the connection between Christianity and social-ethical issues.
 He helped to shape current Salvationist positional statements on issues such as abortion, war, race and ethnicity, gender, marriage and family life, euthanasia, human sexuality and pornography.
 Clifton advocated a role for churches in social action, not just in social service.
-Such a role should be a non-party role and it is not for the churches to tell believers or members how to cast their vote.

 As world leader of The Salvation Army Clifton worked for greater opposition to human trafficking.
 His convictions on the Army's calling to work for social justice gave rise to the establishing of the international social justice commission based in New York near the United Nations.

 He encouraged freedom of contact between the Army and other branches of the Body of Christ, including the Roman Catholic Church.

 Clifton sought to promote talented women Army leaders into more senior roles.

-He emphasized the use of modern communication techniques in Christian ministry and encouraged a book publishing programme by The Salvation Army's International Headquarters in London and around the world.
+He emphasised the use of modern communication techniques in Christian ministry and encouraged a book publishing programme by The Salvation Army's International Headquarters in London and around the world.

-He is known for writing and speaking on the practical possibility of living a pure and holy life in the secular world, by divine indwelling and grace.
-He draws upon the writings of the Reformers, John Wesley, William Booth, Catherine Booth, Samuel Logan Brengle, and Edward Read.
+He was known for writing and speaking on the practical possibility of living a pure and holy life in the secular world, by divine indwelling and grace.
+He drew upon the writings of the Reformers, John Wesley, William Booth, Catherine Booth, Samuel Logan Brengle, and Edward Read.